Impressionable Bodies: Exploring Dress and Adornment in the Ashmolean Museum

 Please use the 'Book' or 'Apply' button on this page.
 Alternatively, please contact us to obtain an application form.

 Terms and conditions for applicants and students on this course

 Information on financial support

 Places are limited to 15, so early booking is advised.

-Catering option includes: Coffee/tea and pastries on arrival / Mid morning coffee/tea and biscuits / Sandwich lunch - sandwiches, crisps, fruit, cake and fruit juice / Afternoon tea/coffee with millionaire shortbread.
+Catering option includes: Coffee/tea and pastries on arrival / Mid morning coffee/tea and biscuits / Sandwich lunch - sandwiches, crisps, fruit, cake and fruit juice / Afternoon tea/coffee with brownies.
 Mineral water all day.